jadongao/fourier-analyzer/README.md

 ### 3.5 Platen and Plumb
 The platen moves horizontally and plumb moves vertically. and the pen tied to plumb draws a function graph of the calculation result on the recording paper.

-# 4.How do you make?
+# 4.How do I make it?

 Since March 2022, I have been exposed to the harmonic analyzer manufactured by physicist Albert Michelson for studying calculus and Fourier transform, and I am deeply attracted by its clever design.
 So I wanted to make one myself at home.
 The entire process took a considerable amount of time and effort to complete each component.